Person County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: The court may order you to complete alcohol education or treatment programs as part of your sentence.
-Proof of completion is typically required for license reinstatement.
+• Classes/Programs That Must Be Completed: The court may order you to complete an alcohol education or treatment program as part of your sentence.
+You must complete these programs before you can reinstate your license.

 Person County DMV Offices